Legal battles over the 'social burden' rule continue: what immigrants need to know when seeking benefits

 On the other hand, the courts are not expected to find that the new president lacks the power to set his own guidelines.

-The main change is to add accounting for non-monetary benefits - and this is consistent with the history and development of the Public Charge clause, which reflects a reluctance to pay for services that immigrants need if they cannot support themselves.
+The main change is the addition of consideration for non-cash benefits - and this is consistent with the history and development of the Public Charge provision, which reflects a reluctance to pay for services that immigrants need if they cannot support themselves.

 And American taxpayers have to pay for the benefits that support these immigrants, whether they are cash or non-cash.